 My lab featured in The Daily Targum, Rutgers: Rutgers linguistics lab researches computer interactions with language

-Interviewed in Episode #5 (How is the internet changing language for kids), In Plain Language
+Interviewed and featured in Episode: How is the internet changing language for kids, In Plain Language (Kelsey Kloss)

 My lab featured in Rutgers School of Arts and Sciences Access Magazine [pdf]